-The time it takes to recover from lumbar spinal fusion surgery is different for every patient.
+Spinal fusion surgery recovery is different for every patient.
 Typically, patients will spend 1-4 nights in the hospital and begin feeling much better after the second or third night.
 You will need to restrict your activity for the first 2 weeks, and it will likely be about 4-6 weeks before you can return to your normal routine.
-It takes most patients about 3 months to feel fully recovered from surgery.
+It takes most patients about 3 months to feel fully recovered from spinal fusion surgery.
 For some people, particularly those with other health issues or patients who had multiple levels of fusion, it may take closer to a year to fully recover from spinal fusion.

 What to Expect During Recovery After Spinal Fusion